Les Rallizes Dénudés

 As the world becomes ever smaller and hiding one's identity becomes even harder, it becomes ever more fascinating to look back at something that seems so unreal it has to be true.
 As if a story from some parallel universe that split into our own, we are truly lucky to have the music, mystery, and legacy of Les Rallizes Dénudés.

 Now go onto Spotify, blast some music with your friends and let the wave wash over you.
-Or better yet, watch this space for a deep dive into their catalog, coming soon.
+Or better yet, see part II of this article for a deep dive into their catalog, coming soon.

 |MAIN PAGE||ARTICLES||STAFF/FAVORITE MUSIC||LINKS|